 But the gospel isn’t like that.
 It fixes everything.

 We all exhibit a multitude of symptoms for our conditions, running the gamut from self-indulgent immorality to self-satisfying morality.
 Opposite ends of the spectrum and everywhere in between.
 Whatever your symptoms, the gospel is the answer.

 There is no problem, pain, or perniciousness outside the universe-spanning scope of the gospel.The gospel carries with it resurrection …

 Ben Reed has written some really good stuff on Gospel-focused small groups.
+An excerpt:

 Are your groups structured so that basic Gospel questions and concerns can be brought to the table?
 Or are you so laid back that the Gospel is never discussed?
 Or are you so “holy” that you jump to “deeper” questions (as if there is anything more life-changing and “deeper” than the Gospel!)
 Are you group leaders ready and willing to ask these questions?

 Do you or your group leaders make the mistake of assuming that, just because a person is attending your church and frequents your small groups, he or she is saved?
 How are you giving your group members the freedom to explore faith?